litho9/litho9.github.io/docs/zzz-char-export.md

 zzz_char_export("MyCharacterMod", bpy.context.selected_objects)
 ```

-The whole thing is like 30 lines, but there's a lot of stuff in each of them.

 ::: info
 * The game only expects triangles for polygons.
 Remember to "Triangulate faces" before executing the script.
 * Also, Blender needs to be on "Object mode" for the script to work.